wq/wq/docs/guides/define-a-custom-input-type.md

 // navigate to /surveys/new
 ```

-> If a field refrerences an unregistered input type, an error message will be displayed instead of the input.
+> If a field is configured to use an unregistered input type, an error message will be displayed instead of the input.
 You can see this in action by removing `wq.use(custom);` from the example above.

 [input components]: https://github.com/wq/wq.app/tree/master/packages/material#input-components
 [setup]: ../overview/setup.md